 Floors including sub-floors

 Repair category 1

-Notes Flooring is generally level and firm to the tread.
-Some noisy sections evident.
+Notes No significant defects noted within the limitations of the inspection.

+Creaky flooring noted.

-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen fittings are generally in adequate condition for their age and type.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair/ good condition consistent with age.
+The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+Low level glazing should be checked for appropriate safety glass.